 Putting your knife in a drawer with other loose tools is a great way to get nicks and dings on it, not to mention a great way to slice your finger when you dig around in that drawer for the handle.

-A countertop knife block works if you're short on drawer space, though I prefer using an in-drawer organizer to keep my knives stable and protected.
-At the very least, get yourself a set of plastic knife protectors to keep those blades (and your fingers) safe as they clatter around.
+A magnetic knife rack works if you're short on drawer space, though I prefer using an in-drawer storage to keep my knives stable and protected.
+At the very least, get yourself a set of plastic blade protectors to keep those blades (and your fingers) safe as they clatter around.

 #3: Leaving It in the Sink

 Sinks are made of metal or ceramic.
 Sinks are slippery and smooth.
 Sinks are often filled with soap suds and plates.
 A knife in a sink is going to slide around, bang into the walls, or, worse, get hidden under soap bubbles and dirty dishes, where it'll lie in wait until an unsuspecting hand reaches down for it.
 Never leave your knife in the sink after using it.

 Whether it's on the rack or in the utensil caddy, there's no good place for a knife in the dishwasher.
 The high-pressure water spray will inevitably bump it around, causing it to bang against the rack and dulling its blade.
 Always wash your knives by hand.